mtness/storybook/Documentation/FirstFluidComponent.rst

    in your `ext_localconf.php` file, register the ComponentCollection as global Fluid namespace:

    ..  attention::
-      this is optional for nomral usage.
+      this is optional for normal usage.
 But required for EXT:storybook

    ..  literalinclude:: /dummy-project/src/extensions/dummy_extension/ext_localconf.php
        :caption: ext_localconf.php